mtsmn/IoT/GA_information_management/ga_im_index_scenario.md

 ------	|	-----
-typeId	|	The device type identifier. deviceId	|	The device identifier. logicalInterfaceId	|	The identifier created for the logical interface.
+typeId	|	The device type identifier. deviceId	|	The device identifier. logicalInterfaceId or alias|	The identifier created for the logical interface or the user-specified alias name.

 For more details, see the [{{site.data.keyword.iot_short_notm}} HTTP REST API](https://docs.internetofthings.ibmcloud.com/apis/swagger/v0002/state-mgmt.html#!/Device_Types) documentation.